dotnet/docs-maui/docs/migration/uwp-projects.md

 - App.xaml/ App.xaml.cs
   - The old Xamarin.UWP project starts with an app.xaml/.cs file.
 Migrate your business logic over to the Maui version of the file.
 There exists more resources [here](https://github.com/dotnet/maui/wiki/Migrating-from-Xamarin.Forms-to-.NET-MAUI) for manually moving resources from Xamarin.Forms projects to NET MAUI projects.
 - launchSettings.json

-These files are required to get your .NET MAUI WinUI application up and running.
+These files are required to get your .NET MAUI WinUI app up and running.

 #### Package.appxmanifest changes